-In the early afternoon, on Nov.
-30, Ann Hodges was napping peacefully on her couch when she was awoken by a grapefruit-sized piece of rock slamming into her left side.
-The rock had crashed through the roof of her Sylacauga, Ala. home, bounced off of her large wooden console radio, and straight into her as she slumbered.
+In the early afternoon of November 30, Ann Hodges was napping peacefully on her couch when she was awoken by a grapefruit-sized piece of rock slamming into her left side.
+The rock had crashed through the roof of her Sylacauga, Alabama home, bounced off of her large wooden console radio, and straight into her as she slumbered.

 The grapefruit-sized rock that had hurtled into Hodges was actually a piece of meteorite.
 Though Hodges herself had been asleep at the time, other residents of Sylacauga reported seeing “a bright reddish light” streaking across the sky, “like a Roman candle trailing smoke.”
 Some likened it to “a fireball, like a gigantic welding arc,” followed by explosions and a brown cloud.